CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 Each step of analysis generates its own HTML report file and several output files.
 Some output files of some steps are used by other steps, making a complete workflow of analysis.

 The simpliest way to run the complete single-cell analysis of a sample is to use the Snakemake workflow dedicated to each sample.
 The workflow is controled by a snakefile stored in the **04_Workflow** subfolder of each sample folder.
 This workflow uses Singularity images (see above) to control the software environment for each analysis step.
-So you need both Snakemake and Singularity installed on your system to use this workflow.
+So you need both Snakemake and Singularity installed on your system to use this workflow (see above).

 In order to use the snakemake workflow, please type first the following commands:

 ```
-     cd $WORKING_DIR
+     cd $WORKING_DIR/10x_190712_m_moFluMemB
-     ln -s Embryo_Stage13.5_FetalLiver/04_Workflow/snakefile.yml Embryo_Stage13.5_FetalLiver/snakefile.yml
-     ln -s Embryo_Stage13.5_Periphery_CellRangerV3/04_Workflow/snakefile.yml Embryo_Stage13.5_Periphery_CellRangerV3/snakefile.yml
+     ln -s 04_Workflow/snakefile_AllAnalysis.yml snakefile_AllAnalysis.yml

+     cd $WORKING_DIR/10x_191105_m_moFluMemB
-     ln -s Embryo_Stage14.5_FetalLiver/04_Workflow/snakefile.yml Embryo_Stage14.5_FetalLiver/snakefile.yml
+     ln -s 04_Workflow/snakefile_AllAnalysis.yml snakefile_AllAnalysis.yml

+     cd $WORKING_DIR/custom_201216_m_moFluMemB
-     ln -s Embryo_Stage14.5_Periphery_CellRangerV3/04_Workflow/snakefile.yml Embryo_Stage14.5_Periphery_CellRangerV3/snakefile.yml
+     ln -s 04_Workflow/snakefile_AllAnalysis.yml snakefile_AllAnalysis.yml
 ```

-To run the analysis for the Embryo_Stage13.5_FetalLiver (for instance), then run the following commands:
+To run the analysis for the 10x_190712_m_moFluMemB (for instance), then run the following commands:

-Note: you have to manually change the **$WORKING_DIR** string in the snakemake command below by the value of the environment variable (i.e the path where you clone the project) because snakemake may not interpret the variable name correctly:

 ```
-     cd $WORKING_DIR/Embryo_Stage13.5_FetalLiver
+     cd $WORKING_DIR/10x_190712_m_moFluMemB
-     snakemake -r --snakefile snakefile.yml --use-singularity --singularity-args "-B $WORKING_DIR:$WORKING_DIR"
+     snakemake -r --snakefile snakefile_AllAnalysis.yml --use-singularity
 ```

 To execute the analysis of the other sample, simply change folder to the target sample and run again the same snakemake command.